wp-plugins/standout-css3-buttons/readme.txt

 You can also call the plugin in your functions.php or in a plugin.
 Choose from several different social media color styles.

+= Features =

+- Create unlimited number of modern style buttons
+- Works with most browsers, but degrades nicely in older browsers
+- CSS3 compliant
+- CSS only loads on pages with shortcode or function call

 If you use and enjoy this plugin, please rate it and click the "Works" button below so others know that it works with the latest version of WordPress.

 == Installation ==